 The information provided through the questionnaire process, is also compiled for SAicorp's submission for the State Government's catastrophe reinsurance program.

-- In February of each year the Questionnaire is sent out by email to each Agency.
+- Each year in February the Questionnaire is sent out via email to each Agency.

-- SAicorp allow approximately 8 weeks for the return of the completed questionnaire.
+- SAicorp allow approximately 8 weeks to complete, review and return the questionnaire.

-- It is then reviewed by a Client Relationship Officer for completeness.
+- The Questionnaire is then reviewed by your appointed Client Relationship Officer for completeness.
 Any discrepancies are referred back to the Agency.

-- The Agency Agreement is sent with the premium invoice for payment.
+- An Agency Agreement is then sent to each Agency which sets out the terms and conditions of cover along with a premium invoice for payment.

 How to complete the Questionnaire

-If you are the Underwriting contact for your Agency and need further information on how to complete the Questionnaire, contact your appointed Client Relationship Officer or login to RiskConsole and view the SAicorp Insurance Renewal Questionnaire quick guide.
+If you are the Insurance contact for your Agency and require further information on how to complete the Questionnaire, contact your assigned Client Relationship Officer or refer to the SAicorp Insurance Renewal Questionnaire quick guide.